 Technically, the Rubicon Trail’s southern terminus is on the south side of Emerald Bay, near Eagle Point.

 People do hike the entire trail from Eagle Point Campground to Rubicon Point.
-However, this adds approximately six miles (out-and-back) to your hike, giving you a grand total of somewhere between 16-18 miles for the day.
+However, this adds approximately six miles (out-and-back) to your hike.
+So this gives you a grand total of somewhere between 16-18 miles for the day.

 The shuttling option would clearly shorten this distance, but again there’s parking costs and logistics to consider.